godotengine/godot-docs/classes/class_moviewriter.rst

 - AVI container with MJPEG for video and uncompressed audio (``.avi`` file extension).
 Lossy compression, medium file sizes, fast encoding.
 The lossy compression quality can be adjusted by changing :ref:`ProjectSettings.editor/movie_writer/mjpeg_quality<class_ProjectSettings_property_editor/movie_writer/mjpeg_quality>`.
 The resulting file can be viewed in most video players, but it must be converted to another format for viewing on the web or by Godot with :ref:`VideoStreamPlayer<class_VideoStreamPlayer>`.
 MJPEG does not support transparency.
 AVI output is currently limited to a file of 4 GB in size at most.

 - PNG image sequence for video and WAV for audio (``.png`` file extension).
 Lossless compression, large file sizes, slow encoding.
 Designed to be encoded to a video file with another tool such as `FFmpeg <https://ffmpeg.org/>`__ after recording.
-Transparency is currently not supported, even if the root viewport is set to be transparent.
+Transparency is supported for png sequences if the root viewport is set to be transparent.

 If you need to encode to a different format or pipe a stream through third-party software, you can extend the **MovieWriter** class to create your own movie writers.
 This should typically be done using GDExtension for performance reasons.